mozilla/fxa/features/FxA-107-security-event-history/README.md

 and comment on any change
 that it appears to have caused.~~

+We did not complete the engineering work necessary to attribute reports of fraudulent logins back to this specific feature.
+However, we did not observe any significant increase in reports of fraudulent login attempts after rolling out this feature, and we are comfortable that it has not adversely affected this metric.

 ## Conclusions

 Considering the overall results of the features implemented in security